zachary-shah/riff-cnet/README.md

 ## Examples of our Model's Samples

 To clarify exactly what our model is doing, let's dive into an example.
 Say we have a song with some vocal lines that we don't like, and we want to generate some new vocals using Stable Diffusion.
-Let's take this rouglhy 5 second clip of a rock song as our starting point:
+Let's take this roughly 5 second clip of a rock song as our starting point:

 https://user-images.githubusercontent.com/123213526/225162902-84f3feec-6b3c-4020-99ca-cf51c35b0f5b.mp4